 Table of Contents:

-Now, click Rank Math SEO → Links, as shown below.
+Now, head to Rank Math SEO → Link Genius, as shown below.

 Then, click the Links tab.

-You will now be presented with the broken links on your site.
-The two main columns here are the source post and target URL columns.
+You will be presented with the broken links on your site.
+The source post and destination columns are the main columns here.

-- Source post: Shows the title and URL slug of the post containing the broken link
+The source post column shows the title and URL slug of the post containing the broken link.

-To export your broken link, click the Export icon, as shown below.
+To export your broken link, click the Export table data button, as shown below.

 Then, select your document format.
-You can export the report in multiple formats, including:
+You can export the broken link report in multiple formats, including:

 - Export as CSV: Export the report in .csv format